ingik/react-native-multiple-image-picker/README.md

 For Android 15+ devices that use 16KB memory pages, additional configuration is required:

-1. This package already includes 16KB page size support in `android/CMakeLists.txt`
+1. This package includes 16KB page size support:
+   - Native library support in `android/CMakeLists.txt`
+   - Updated PictureSelector to v3.11.3 for better 16KB compatibility
+   - Gradle configurations for proper JNI packaging

 2. **Important**: You also need to configure `react-native-nitro-modules`:
    - Navigate to `node_modules/react-native-nitro-modules/android`